Safeheron/safeheron-crypto-suites-cpp/README.md

 SafeheronCryptoSuites is an assembly of all the basic libraries and cryptography protocols from Safeheron, which contains:

-- [crypto-bn-cpp](https://github.com/Safeheron/crypto-bn-cpp): It provides an implementation of C++ big integer.
+- crypto-bn-cpp: It provides an implementation of C++ big integer.
 Additionally, it provides operations for modular arithmetic, GCD calculation, primality testing, prime generation, bit manipulation, jacobi symbol calculation, and a few other miscellaneous operations.
-- [crypto-curve-cpp](https://github.com/Safeheron/crypto-curve-cpp).
+- crypto-curve-cpp.
 It provides a uniform abstract for elliptic curves based cryptography (ECC).
   - It contains an extremely simple mathematical interface to onboard new elliptic curves.
 Use this library for general purpose elliptic curve cryptography.
   - It provides interfaces on ecdsa to Sepcp256k1 and P256.
   - It provides interfaces on eddsa to ed25519.

-- [crypto-commitment-cpp](https://github.com/Safeheron/crypto-commitment-cpp).
+- crypto-commitment-cpp.
 It provides several commitment schemes.
-- [crypto-hash-cpp](https://github.com/Safeheron/crypto-hash-cpp).
+- crypto-hash-cpp.
 It provides several hash algorithms such as sha1, sha256, sha512, ripemd160, hash160, hash256, hmac_sha256, hmac_sha512 and chacha20.
-- [crypto-encode-cpp](https://github.com/Safeheron/crypto-encode-cpp).
+- crypto-encode-cpp.
 It provides encoding interfaces for hex, base58 and base64.
-- [crypto-paillier-cpp](https://github.com/Safeheron/crypto-paillier-cpp).
+- crypto-paillier-cpp.
 It provides an implementation of  Paillier's crypto scheme.
-- [crypto-sss-cpp](https://github.com/Safeheron/crypto-sss-cpp).
+- crypto-sss-cpp.
 It provides secret sharing schemes.

-- [crypto-zkp-cpp](https://github.com/Safeheron/crypto-zkp-cpp).
+- crypto-zkp-cpp.
 It provides several zero knowledge protocols.

-- [crypto-bip32-cpp](https://github.com/Safeheron/crypto-bip32-cpp).
+- crypto-bip32-cpp.
 It provides a BIP32 compatible library which supports bip32-secp256k1 and bip32-ed25519.
-- [crypto-bip39-cpp](https://github.com/Safeheron/crypto-bip39-cpp).
+- crypto-bip39-cpp.
 It provides an implementation of BIP39.

-- [crypto-ecies-cpp](https://github.com/Safeheron/crypto-ecies-cpp).
+- crypto-ecies-cpp.
 It provides an implementation of Elliptic Curve Integrated Encryption Scheme according to IEEE 1363 which is an Institute of Electrical and Electronics Engineers (IEEE) standardization project for public-key cryptography.

+Note: All modules were combined in the repository now instead using git submodules for management.

 # Important Update in Module "crypto-bn-cpp"